June 25, 2021: Philips Respironics recall on positive airway pressure devices. Learn More.

 - MSH Ignite: The MSH Ignite smartphone app helps standardize and improve the effectiveness of the onboarding and orientation process at our Markham and Uxbridge sites.
 It collects physician feedback about onboarding and orientation, and provides quick access to necessary resources.
 This project is in phase 2 piloting.

-- QIPAudit: This is a collaborative codesign project with HandyMetrics to improve the overall process of rounding on staff and patients.
+- QIPAudit: This is a collaborative co-design project with HandyMetrics to improve the overall process of rounding for staff and patients.
 Rounding prior to this project was paper-based and the subsequent processing of data was tedious due to the manual nature of the follow-up process.
 The mobile app allows auditors to complete rounding surveys electronically and submit via their mobiles where the data can be compiled into reports.
 QIPAudit will eventually be able to autogenerate reports and align with development plans for employees.

 - ShiftLink: The ShiftLink platform connects schedule coordinators with employees to fill vacant shifts faster and more efficiently.
 Employees receive notifications about available shifts and have the options to accept or reject shifts within an allotted time.
 The responses are then available to the administrators on the web portal where they can award the shift to the employee who best fits the shift requirements.